Teesside University: Middlesbrough

 Since its formation as Constantine Technical College in 1930, Teesside University has been located in the borough of Middlesbrough in the North Yorkshire area of England on the south banks of the River Tees.
 Transport links exist through the A19 and A66 roads.
 The university's main entrance is at the site of the old Constantine College building, fronted by the Waterhouse clock tower.

-Campus Heart is the latest phase of investment in the Middlesbrough campus and has seen £30 million of development in total.
-This development began in 2014 and includes the £20 million building, The Curve which has a 200-seat lecture theatre and 1476 m2 of teaching and learning space.
+The Campus Heart was developed at the Middlesbrough campus in 2015.
+This £30 million development began in 2014 and includes the £20 million Curve building, which has a 200-seat lecture theatre and 1476 m2 of teaching and learning space.
 It sits within a pedestrianised and landscaped area which is seen as a focal point to the campus.

-In 2015, £6 million was invested in the refurbishment and extension of the university's Orion Building – this includes a three-storey glass extension to house new, industry-standard equipment.
-It was announced in August 2015, that a further £2.5 million is to be invested in the award-winning Students' Union, and £2 million on campus catering facilities.
+In 2015, £6 million was spent on the refurbishment and extension of the university's Orion Building – this includes a three-storey glass extension to house new, industry-standard equipment.
+It was announced in August 2015, that a further £2.5 million is to be spent on the Students' Union, and £2 million on campus catering facilities.
 The library is also expected to see a £5 million investment.

 A £2.5 million health and fitness centre opened at Teesside University's Middlesbrough campus in January 2016.

 £300 million is set to be spent on the university's campus between 2017 and 2027.